Azure/bicep-registry-modules/avm/res/compute/gallery/image/README.md

 ### Parameter: `securityType`

 The security type of the image.
 Requires a hyperVGeneration V2.
-Defaults to `Standard`.

 - Required: No
 - Type: string